Personal Injury Lawyers Serving Pembroke Pines

 A breach of the duty of care simply means that the defendant's conduct fell short of what would be expected from a reasonable person.
 A motorist who is texting and driving probably has violated this obligation because that behavior causes an unnecessary distraction that can enhance the risk of a crash.

 The third element that an injured person must establish in a negligence claim is causation.
 The defendant's failure to conform to the duty of care must be the direct and proximate cause of the accident.
-Using the example above, the distracted driving must be the reason the crash occurred.
+Using the example above, distracted driving must be the reason the crash occurred.

 Finally, the victim must show that he or she suffered quantifiable damages.
 If these are demonstrated, he or she may be eligible to recover medical costs, property damage, pain and suffering, rehabilitation costs, missed wages, and more.
 The money can be awarded in a lump sum or over time.

-While we aim to settle cases in a swift manner for each person whom we represent, we are not afraid to zealously advocate for you in court if necessary.
-We proudly represent clients across South Florida.
-To learn more, contact us online or call us toll-free at (855) 800-8000.
+While we aim to settle cases in a quick manner for each individual whom we represent, and if necessary, we will advocate for you in court.
+We are proud to represent clients all across South Florida.
+To learn more, contact us online or call us toll-free at 954-627-1661.
 We speak Spanish and Creole.